aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/textbox/next/_index.md

 ---
 title: TextBox.Next
 second_title: Aspose.Words for .NET API Reference
 description: TextBox property.
-Returns or sets a TextBox that represents the next TextBox in a sequence of shapes in C#
+Returns or sets a TextBox that represents the next TextBox in a sequence of shapes in C#.
 type: docs
 weight: 70
 url: /net/aspose.words.drawing/textbox/next/